Tamboura Productions' Latest Print That's News to Fit!

 Sometimes occasions arise where a full band might be just too, too much.
 You know, such as at a family Bar-B-Q, house concert, fine restaurant, coffeehouse, rodeo, etc. (Forget the rodeo).
 You can always turn to the beachy-keen raggy blues, funky tunes and original music of that eclectic songster/guitarslinger/sailor kinda guy, David Reed to add that special musical je ne sais quoi to your event.

-THOUGH DR. EASY is fond of reminding him, "Mistah, you jes' a analog man in a digital worl'!", when David and his "Twenty Three Scintillating Strings" appears on the scene, you can be sure your event will be anything but ordinary!
+THOUGH DR. EASY is fond of reminding him, "Mistah, you jes' a analog man in a digital worl'!", when David and his eclectic collection of stringed things (and a suitcase bass drum!) appears on the scene, you can be sure your event will be anything but ordinary!

 THEN THERE'S TuTu Much, the hardworkin' li'l electracoustic duo that started it all in 1989 with its great, BIG sound ~ hot as Miss Marie's Belizean pepper sauce, cool as a Nantucket breeze!